-Klaus Bachler is a racing driver from Austria who currently serves as Porsche factory driver with KÜS Team75 Bernhard in the ADAC GT Masters.
+Klaus Bachler is a racing driver from Austria who currently serves as Porsche factory driver with KÜS Team75 Bernhard in the ADAC GT Masters and with Dinamic Motorsport in the Blancpain GT Series.
 Bachler is a Porsche driver since 2012 when he ended his single-seater career.

 Earlier in a career, he was among the front runners in several junior open-wheel competitions, winning one championship title in the Formula Lista Junior.

 Karting champion in the beginning of a career

 Born in July 1991 in Judenburg, Klaus was influenced by his father and raced a go-kart.
 Since the beginning Bachler was fascinated with speed and engines.
 Later he studied mechanical engineering at HTL Judenburg what also helped him in his professional racing career.

 At the age of 11, Klaus was Styrian Kart Championship runner-up while in 2003 he became a champion.
 In the following year Bachler was a vice-champion of the Austrian Kart Championship, having 5 wins, 6 pole positions and 8 new track records.
 Finally, in 2005 he participated in the European Kart Championship and also finished 6th at the Winter Cup.

 Klaus successfuly competed in karting at national level

 In 2006 the young Austrian for the first time had an opportunity to test himself in the formula racing.
 It was in the Formula Lista at Salzburgring and he did pretty well, finishing 4th in the first and 6th in the second race of the round.
 The same year he also took part in the Formula BMW talent search and raced in the selected kart events.

 Switch to single-seaters